Vishwa3210/Game-project-/README.md

 3. Scoring: The quest for points hinges on the capriciousness of the dic`e.
 Players are rewarded with a single point exclusively if their respective dice manifest a higher number than the rest; conversely, all other outcomes result in a score of 0 for the given round.
 4. Winning Conditions: The contest unfolds until a collective decision to conclude is reached.
 The distinction of victor is bestowed upon the player who accumulates the highest total score.
 In the event of a tie, where two or more participants share the pinnacle of scoring, the game concludes in a thrilling draw.
 5. Music Toggle: Having the ability to turn on or off music will improve your game experience.
 6. Timed Game: Players must strategically roll the dice to accumulate points as the clock runs out, but after three minutes, the game automatically resets the scores to zero.

+### Rules:
+Each player can add his name using the Edit Name option and select ok or cancel accordingly.
+When the Roll Dice button is pressed the timer starts and the scores are shown in the scoreboard as well as it is indicated on the dice face.
+Apart from that we can add music from the button if it should be turned on or not.

 ### Technology stack: